Adroiti/docs-for-code-review-tools/Bandit-B104.md

-Pattern: Binding to all interfaces
+Pattern: Possible binding to all interfaces

 Issue: -